axiom4/library/docs/README_PART11.md

-# A Full Test Application Using Django and Angular (Part 11) - Angular Forms
+# A Full Test Application Using Django and Angular (Part 11) - Angular Material Components

 Run the following command to generate a new component called `Library`: